canonical/postgresql-k8s-operator/docs/explanation/architecture.md

 ### Data Integrator

 [Data Integrator](https://charmhub.io/data-integrator) charm is a solution to request DB credentials for non-native Juju applications.
 Not all applications implement a data_interfaces relation but allow setting credentials via config.
 Also, some of the applications are run outside of juju.
-This integrator charm allows receiving credentials which can be passed into application config directly without implementing juju-native relation.
+This integrator charm allows receiving credentials which can be passed into application configuration directly without implementing juju-native relation.

 ### PostgreSQL Test App